Aryagoy/MediHealth-for-Patients/README.md

 * Drug Information: Access to detailed information about prescribed medications. (optional)
 * Data Analytics: Visualize health data trends and patterns.
 * Chatbot: if stuck anywhere

+Tools to use:
+* Appwrite - for databases, authentication, messaging etc